DylanHalstead/Coding_Corner/README.md

 # Coding Corner 💻
-Originally a discord server for UNC Charlotte Computer Science students, Coding Corner is the place for CS students to plan meetups, find and attend get togethers, and make new friends!
-An event CRUD resource built for Network Based Application Development.
-Coding Corning was my final project for ITCS 4166 at UNCC with additional feautre added by myself. hosted on render[render](https://coding-corner.onrender.com/ "Coding Corner")
+Originally a discord server for UNC Charlotte Computer Science students, Coding Corner is the place for CS students to plan meetups, find and attend get-togethers, and make new friends!
+An event CRUD resource built for Network-Based Application Development.
+Coding Corning was my final project for ITCS 4166 at UNCC with additional features added by myself.
+Hosted on [render](https://coding-corner.onrender.com)

 ## Features 🚀
 - User sessions; authentication using bcrypt